-You’re bound to go out grocery shopping or to take the kids for a walk, and it’ll definitely be much easier if you get yourself a double stroller, especially if your husband works and you’re alone with the kids.
+You’re bound to go out grocery shopping with your babies or take the kids out for a walk, and it’ll definitely be much easier if you get yourself a double stroller, especially if your partner works and you’re alone with the kids.

 2. Two high chairs